Revision 20-4; Effective October 1, 2020

 The system generates renewal correspondence automatically in the ninth month of the 12-month certification period.

-The system generates and sends Form H1211, It's Time to Renew Your Health-Care Benefits Cover Letter, to the client with no advisor action.
+The system generates and sends Form H1211, It's Time to Renew Your Health-Care Benefits Cover Letter.
+Staff action is not required.
 Form H1211 is dynamic based on the eligibility outcome and program.

-The system generates Form H1020, Request for Information or Action, and sends it with Form H1211 when additional information or verifications are needed from the client to complete the renewal processing.
+The system generates Form H1020 and sends it with Form H1211 when more information or verifications are needed to complete the renewal processing.

-The system generates Form H1206, Health Care Benefits Renewal - MA, but does not automatically mail it to the client.
-Form H1206 is pre-populated with information from the client’s case and may also include information from electronic data sources.
-There are different versions of this form depending on the type program in which the recipient is currently enrolled.
-Clients can access Form H1206 using the following methods:
+The system generates Form H1206, Health Care Benefits Renewal - MA, but does not automatically mail it.
+Form H1206 is pre-populated with information from the recipient’s case and may also include information from electronic data sources.
+There are different versions of this form depending on the type of assistance in which the recipient is currently enrolled.
+Recipients can access Form H1206 using the following methods:

 The system generates Form M5017, Documents to Send with Your Renewal Application, to include with Form H1206.

-Note: Form H1010-R, Your Texas Benefits: Renewal Form, must be accepted if it contains Modified Adjusted Gross Income (MAGI) client information and a signature.
-The signature provided on Form H1010-R is considered valid as long as it is provided by the certified client or an individual who is allowed to sign for the client, as explained in A-121, Receipt of Application.
-The advisor should enter the information provided on Form H1010-R and pend for any information that cannot be verified through electronic data sources.
+Note: Accept Form H1010-R if it contains a person’s Modified Adjusted Gross Income (MAGI) information and a signature.
+The signature on Form H1010-R is considered valid if it is provided by the certified person or a person who is allowed to sign on their behalf.
+Enter the information provided on Form H1010-R and pend for any information that cannot be verified through electronic data sources.

 Process redeterminations before cutoff in the month: